michael-ta/GALLOP-Python/README.md

 ## Installation

-Install packages in requirements.txt with pip
+Install dependencies in requirements.txt with pip.
+If datatable is not available default to Pandas.

-## Basic Usuage
+## Basic Usage
 ```sh

 ./gallop.py --rawfile $path_to_rawfile \